2025–26 Utah State Aggies men's basketball team

-The 2025–26 Utah State Aggies men's basketball team represents Utah State University during the 2025–26 NCAA Division I men's basketball season.
-The Aggies, led by second-year head coach Jerrod Calhoun, play their home games at Dee Glen Smith Spectrum in Logan, Utah as a member of the Mountain West Conference.
+The 2025–26 Utah State Aggies men's basketball team represented Utah State University during the 2025–26 NCAA Division I men's basketball season.
+The Aggies, led by second-year head coach Jerrod Calhoun, played their home games at Dee Glen Smith Spectrum in Logan, Utah as a member of the Mountain West Conference.
 This will mark Utah State's final season as members of the Mountain West Conference before transitioning to the Pac-12 Conference on July 1, 2026.

 Previous season

 The Aggies finished the 2025-26 season 26–8, 18–5 in Mountain West play to finish third in the conference.
-As the 3-seed in the Mountain West Tournament they would defeat 6-seed UNLV in the First Round before falling to 2-seed Colorado State in the Semifinals.
+As the 3-seed in the Mountain West Tournament they would defeat 6-seed UNLV in the First round before falling to 2-seed Colorado State in the Semifinals.
 The Aggies received an at-large bid to the NCAA Tournament and were selected as the 10-seed in the Midwest region.
-They were defeated by 7-seed UCLA 47–72 in the First Round to end their season.
+They were defeated by 7-seed UCLA 72–47 in the First round to end their season.